 - They are better for oil-based finishes.
 While some of the suggested styles of paints are water-based like emulsion, you also have the option of oil-based.
 If you plan on using a gloss or finish that is oil-based, you have greater flexibility in paint choices that will complement the base of that finish.

 - You’ll get a smoother finish.
-Emulsion is thick and blotchy.
+The emulsion is thick and blotchy.
 These paints offer you options to get a softer, thinner finish that helps you get a more polished look for your project.

 - They are easier to sand.
-If you are planning several layers or wanting to go for a distressed look, these paint options are a better bet.
-Emulsion is so thick that it is difficult to sand it down and smooth it out.
+If you are planning several layers or want to go for a distressed look, these paint options are a better bet.
+The emulsion is so thick that it is difficult to sand it down and smooth it out.
 You want something thinner and easier to work with.

 Some paints will work better for your wood project than others, but regardless of which type of paint you choose, emulsion should not be at the top of your list.

 Emulsion paint has its uses when it comes to walls, ceilings, and some exterior surfaces.
 But especially for the budding DIYer, the emulsion is not the best type of paint to use when it comes to your wood projects.
 It’s too thick, unforgiving, and challenging to pair with other types of primers or finishes.

 There are many other types of paint for your wood projects that would be easier to handle and do a better job.
 These paints are meant to pair with wood and will offer you a smoother finish, easier sanding, and better adhesion.
 If you must use emulsion on wood, it’s not impossible with a fair amount of priming and undercoat, but it’s not ever going to be the most ideal option.